antimof/UxPlay/README.md

 Homebrew offers a build of GStreamer for Apple Silicon, which then was not yet available on the offical GStreamer site.)

 (b) with MacPorts: "sudo port install gstreamer1-gst-plugins-base gstreamer1-gst-plugins-good gstreamer1-gst-plugins-bad gstreamer1-gst-libav".
-The MacPorts GStreamer is built to use X11, so uxplay must be run from an XQuartz terminal, can use ZOOMFIX, and needs option "-vs ximagesink".
+**The MacPorts GStreamer is built to use X11**, so uxplay must be run from an XQuartz terminal, can use ZOOMFIX, and needs option "-vs ximagesink".
 On an older unibody MacBook Pro, the default resolution  wxh = 1920x1080 was too large  for the non-retina display, but using option "-s 800x600" worked; However, the GStreamer pipeline is fragile against attempts to change the X11 window size, or to rotations that switch a connected client between portrait and landscape mode while uxplay is running.